espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/_index.md

 By participating in this workshop, you will gain deeper understanding of the Espressif IoT Development Framework (ESP-IDF) and the ESP32-C6 System on a Chip (SoC).
 Through a number of hands-on assignments covering a range of essential skills, you will learn how to build efficient and powerful IoT applications.

-More precisely, this workshop provides an introduction to the ESP-IDF development using the Espressif IDE and the ESP32-C6.
+More precisely, this workshop provides an introduction to the ESP-IDF development using the Espressif-IDE and the ESP32-C6.
 From the IDE installation, you will be guided to set up your system and create your first project.
 Then you will build, flash, and debug the project.

 Following that, you will be guided on how to use the components, blink the addressable RGB LED, work with the ESP-IDF configuration, connect to a Wi-Fi network and, finally, explore the low-power features of the ESP32-C6.